Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Send your documents and wait

-Use the [contact form](/out/auslanderbehorde-contact), send your complete [residence permit](/glossary/Aufenthaltstitel) application, and wait.[^6] **This is the only way to get an appointment.** It can take a few weeks to a few months to get a reply.
+Use the [contact form](/out/auslanderbehorde-contact), send your complete [residence permit](/glossary/Aufenthaltstitel) application, and wait a few weeks.[^6] **This is the only way to get an appointment.**

 If you have a [residence permit](/glossary/Aufenthaltstitel) or a [[National Visa]], send your documents 8 weeks before it expires, not sooner.[^1] You must send your application before your residence permit expires.[^5] [If your visa or residence permit expires soon](#if-your-residence-permit-expires-soon), sending your documents usually allows you to stay in Germany.

 To send your documents...

 1. **Use the [contact form](/out/auslanderbehorde-contact)**
     Write a message in German.
-If you don't speak German, use [Deepl](https://www.deepl.com/translator) to write it.
+If you don't speak German, use [Deepl](https://www.deepl.com/translator).
 Your message must include...
     - [ ] What you want to do
     - [ ] The expiration date of your visa or residence permit
     - [ ] [If your residence permit expires soon](#if-your-residence-permit-expires-soon), ask for a *[[Fiktionsbescheinigung]]*[^23] - [More information](/guides/fiktionsbescheinigung)
 2. **Attach your application documents**
     Send all the required documents.
 Complete applications are processed faster.[^23] You can only upload 5 small documents.
 If possible, use PDF documents.
 You can [merge PDF documents](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make PDFs smaller](https://www.adobe.com/acrobat/online/compress-pdf.html) online.
 If you have too many documents, send them by post.[^29]
 3. **Send your message**
     If you get an error (*Anti-Spam-Schutz*), it's because you took too long to send your message.
 Just send it again.
 After you send the message, click *Zusammenfassung ausdrucken* to print the confirmation message.
 This is a proof of your residence permit application.
-You will not get a confirmation email.[^14]
+You might not get a confirmation email.[^14]
 4. **Wait a few weeks**
     You must wait weeks or months to get an answer.
 While you wait, you can usually stay in Germany, even [if your residence permit expires](#if-your-residence-permit-expires-soon).
 If you wait more than 3 months, you can [sue the *Ausländerbehörde*](#sue-the-auslanderbehorde).
 5. **Get an Ausländerbehörde appointment**